The Legend of Zelda: Skyward Sword HD Tops the Japanese Charts

-The Legend of Zelda: Skyward Sword HD (NS) has debuted in first place on the retail charts in Japan with sales of 159,089 units, according to Famitsu for the week ending July 18, 2021.
+The Legend of Zelda: Skyward Sword HD (NS) has remained in first place on the retail charts in Japan with sales of 42,642 units, according to Famitsu for the week ending July 25, 2021.

-Crayon Shin-chan: Ora to Hakase no Natsuyasumi – Owaranai Nanokakan no Tabi (NS) debuted in second place with sales of 32,111 units.
-Earth Defense Force 2: Invaders from Planet Space (NS) debuted in 10th with sales of 9,379 units.
+Crayon Shin-chan: Ora to Hakase no Natsuyasumi – Owaranai Nanokakan no Tabi (NS) remained in second place with sales of 22,815 units.
+Minecraft (NS) is up from sixth to third place with sales of 17,031 units.

-Monster Hunter Stories 2: Wings of Ruin (NS) dropped from first to third place with sales of 32,111 units. eBaseball Pro Baseball Spirits 2021: Grand Slam (NS) dropped to fourth with sales of 20,711 units.
-Ring Fit Adventure (NS) is in fifth with sales of 12,164 units.
+Ring Fit Adventure (NS) is up from fifth to fourth place with sales of 16,169 units.
+Monster Hunter Stories 2: Wings of Ruin (NS) dropped from third to fifth place with sales of 16,017 units.

 The entire top 10 are games for the Nintendo Switch.